Disney Store: Locations

-Disney Stores are located in malls and commercial areas in the United States, Canada, the United Kingdom, Ireland, France, Spain, Italy, Portugal, Australia, Japan, and the Philippines.
+Disney Stores are located in malls and commercial areas in the United States, Japan, the United Kingdom, France, Ireland, China, Hong Kong, and the Philippines.
 A small number of stores were opened in Hong Kong however, the Australian stores were closed in 2003, and the only Disney Store in Hong Kong at this time is located in the Hong Kong International Airport, which was renamed The Magic of Hong Kong Disneyland and managed by Hong Kong International Theme Parks.
 Disney also operated approximately 15 smaller-scale locations in airports throughout the United States, which were all shuttered in the early 2000s, with the last being the Ronald Reagan Washington National Airport location in summer 2004.
 Disney Store came back to Germany with a flagship store in Munich in November 2017.
+This store has since closed.

-In the United States, Canada, and Europe, Disney Stores are owned by The Walt Disney Company.
+In the United States and Europe, Disney Stores are owned by The Walt Disney Company.
 However, Japanese Disney Stores were owned and operated by The Oriental Land Company, the company that owns and operates the Tokyo Disney Resort, but have now been bought back by The Walt Disney Company.
 From November 21, 2004, until May 1, 2008, Disney Stores in the United States and Canada were owned and operated by Hoop Retail Stores, a wholly owned subsidiary of The Children's Place, LLC.
 Oriental Land operates Disney Stores under a long-term license agreement with The Walt Disney Company, as did The Children's Place.
 In the United Kingdom and Europe, Disney operates approximately 30 locations.
 As of early 2021, Disney maintained about 300 Disney Stores worldwide.
+After mass closures in 2021, the company is down to operating only 21 stand alone stores in the United States plus 6 special stores in and near their theme parks in Florida and California.